-Plenty of storage and extra features including rod holders and adjustable seat back.
-Stable and maneuverable.
+Plenty of storage and extra features including rod holders and an adjustable seatback.
+Stable and maneuverable even in choppy water.
 Seat is comfortable even without padding.
-Fits nicely on top of vehicles.
+Fits nicely on top of most vehicles.

-As the next fishing season nears, anglers everywhere update their licenses, get their gear out of storage, and dream of new ways to go after that elusive “one that got away.”
-An increasingly popular way to catch those fish is by using a fishing kayak, which does away with the limits of the shoreline and makes it possible to float right to the best casting spots.
+As the next fishing season nears, anglers everywhere update their licenses, get their gear out of storage, and dream of new ways to go after the elusive “one that got away.”
+An increasingly popular way to catch those fish is by using a fishing kayak, which does away with the limits of the shoreline and makes floating right to the best casting spots possible.

 Which fishing kayak is the best one for the type of fishing you plan to do?
 What features do you need?
-Which size?
-Made of what material?
+Which size is right for you?
+What material will work best?
 We can help you answer these questions and many others.

 There is a distinct difference between the traditional, sit-in sport kayak and most fishing kayaks.